cncf/devstats.archive/README.md

 You can see database structure in `structure.rb`, `structure_psql.sql`, `structure_mysql.sql`.

 Main idea is that we divide tables into 2 groups:
-- const: meaning that data in this table is not changing in time (is saved onece)
+- const: meaning that data in this table is not changing in time (is saved once)
-- variable: meaning that data in those tables can change between GH events, and GH event_id is a part of this tables primary keys.
+- variable: meaning that data in those tables can change between GH events, and GH event_id is a part of this tables primary key.

 List of tables:
 - `gha_actors`: const, users table